Governance of the University of St Andrews: Election of Rector

 All matriculated students of the University have the right to vote in the election of the Rector, who holds office for a three-year period, and is President of the University Court.
 The Rector appoints the Rector's Assessor who is also a member of the University Court, and since 1970 the Rector has appointed a student as Assessor.
-The Rector's Assessor is a member of the Students' Representative Council, and as of April 2017 the Rector's Assessor was Dylan Bruce.
+The Rector's Assessor is a member of the Students' Representative Council.
 The President and Director of Education of the Students' Association are members of the University Court.

 University committees and councils

 The President, Arts & Divinity Faculty President, Science & Medicine Faculty President, and the Postgraduate Academic Convenor are members of the Senatus Academicus and the Academic Council.
 The President of the Students' Association is a member of the Senate Business Committee, which is responsible for considering business for the Senate and Academic Council, and for establishing working groups or commissioning reports.
-The Students' Representative Council itself exists to represent students on all matters and is the recognised channel of communication between students and the University authorities.
+The Students' Representative Council itself exists to represent students on all matters and is the recognised channel of communication between students and University authorities.